spatialos/gdk-for-unity/docs/modules/qbi-helper/examples.md

 Consider a simple game that displays a minimap to players, with three components:

-* `PlayerControls`, authoritative on client-worker
+* `PlayerControls`, authoritative on client-worker instances
-* `PlayerInfo`, authoritative on server-worker
+* `PlayerInfo`, authoritative on server-worker instances
-* `MinimapRepresentation`, authoritative on server-worker
+* `MinimapRepresentation`, authoritative on server-worker instances

 <%(#Expandable title="See schema")%>